Endometriosis

 Gynecology & Obstetrics located in Sarasota, FL

-When persistent pelvic pain and heavy periods interfere with your life, you may have a condition known as endometriosis.
-At Swor Women’s Care in Sarasota, Florida, Michael Swor, MD, FPMRS, and his staff offer innovative diagnostics and treatment options, including minimally invasive surgery, to alleviate pain and other symptoms related to endometriosis.
-Don’t ignore pelvic pain or excessive bleeding.
-Schedule a consultation with Dr. Swor online or by phone to learn more about treatment options for endometriosis.
+When persistent pelvic pain and difficult periods interfere with your life, you may have a condition known as endometriosis.
+At Swor Women’s Care in Sarasota, Florida, Michael Swor, MD, FPMRS, and his staff are a regional referral center of excellence and offer innovative diagnostics and treatment options, including minimally invasive surgery, to alleviate pain and other symptoms related to endometriosis.
+Don’t ignore pelvic pain, painful periods, painful sex, or fertility difficulties that could be signs of endometriosis.
+Schedule a consultation with our expert OBGYN doctors to learn more about the evaluation and treatment options for common gyn conditions like endometriosis.

 Endometriosis Q & A